Japan Stumble Gives Germany Fresh World Cup Hope - UrduPoint

 Luis Enrique cautioned, however, that Germany's World Cup pedigree -- they won their fourth title in 2014 -- meant nothing could be taken for granted.

-"They are world champions, when you look there are four stars on their shirt," he said.

-"I have a lot of respect for their players, they are world-class, and their history is there to see." - Past their peak - Elsewhere on Sunday, 2018 third-place finishers Belgium will qualify if they beat Morocco in Group F.
+"I have a lot of respect for their players, they are world class, and their history is there to see," he said.

-Belgium captain Eden Hazard admitted on Saturday that the Red Devils' vaunted "Golden Generation" is past its peak -- but insisted they remain World Cup contenders.

-"To be fair I think we had a better chance to win four years ago," the 31-year-old said.
+- Belgium in trouble - Belgium's hopes of qualifying from Group F took a severe blow as they suffered a surprise 2-0 loss to Morocco.

+A victory for Belgium would have sent them through but Romain Saiss and Zakaria Aboukhlal's late goals instead secured Morocco a first World Cup win in 24 years.

 On Saturday, France became the first team into the second round after two goals from Kylian Mbappe inspired a 2-1 win over Denmark in Group D.